 The Exciting link between Kabbalah and Art

-As Rabbi Isaacc Kook said: “A chaotic world stands before us as long as we have not attained to that degree of higher perfection of uniting all life forces and all their diverse tendencies.
-As long as each one exalts herself, claiming, I am sovereign, I and none other – there cannot be peace in our midst … All our endeavours must be directed toward disclosing the light of general harmony, which derives not from suppressing any power, any thought, any tendency, but by bringing each of them within the vast ocean of light infinite, where all things find their unity, where all is ennobled, all is exalted, all is hallowed.”
+As Rabbi Isaacc Kook said: “A chaotic world stands before us for as long as we have not attained to that degree of higher perfection of uniting all life forces and their diverse tendencies.
+As long as each one exalts herself claiming, I am sovereign, I and none other – there cannot be peace in our midst … All endeavours must be directed toward disclosing the light of general harmony, which derives not from suppressing any power, any thought, any tendency, but by bringing each of them within the vast ocean of light infinite, where all things find their unity, where all is ennobled, exalted and hallowed.”

-This article on Abigail’s Holocaust paintings appears in the Pesach 2015 edition of the “Jewish Affairs” magazine.
-It is written by the art historian Uta Ben Yosef and is titled “Revealing Invisible Realms of the Spiritual Universe: The Art of Abigail Sarah Bagraim”.
+An article on Abigail’s series of Holocaust paintings appears in the Pesach 2015 edition of the “Jewish Affairs” magazine.
+It was written by the art historian Uta Ben Yosef and is titled “Revealing Invisible Realms of the Spiritual Universe: The Art of Abigail Sarah Bagraim”.
 To read the article click on this link and you will be taken to the magazine, where the article can be found at numbered page 29 of the 68 page electronic link (which is printed page 27 of the magazine).